-A. No. California law prohibits retaliation against employees who report unlawful employment practices, including sexual harassment, or who file a claim for workplace harassment.
-You are also protected from retaliation for appearing as a witness in another employee’s sexual harassment lawsuit.
+No. California law prohibits retaliation against employees who report unlawful employment practices, including unlawful harassment, or who file a claim for workplace harassment.
+You are also protected from retaliation for appearing as a witness in another employee’s unlawful harassment lawsuit.

-A. No. No matter who is harassing whom, it can be sexual harassment.
+No. No matter who is harassing whom, it can be sexual harassment under California law.
 Sexual harassment is verbal or physical conduct, regardless of the sex of the perpetrator.
 If the harassment is between two people of the same sex, the person who is being harassed must show that the harassment was based on his or her sex (not just the sexual desire, if any, of the harasser).

-A. Possibly.
+This could possibly be unlawful harassment, but it would depend on the specific facts.
 Some employers have responded to sexual harassment claims, or the threat of such claims, by enacting policies against dating or intimate relationships between co-workers (often referred to as “anti-fraternization policies”).
 While there is no law that requires such a policy, in most states there is no law that forbids such a policy.
-If a co-worker asks you out on a a date, and you say no, the co-worker should not ask again.
-If the co-worker continues to make advances toward you, it may constitute sexual harassment, even though a single, polite request probably will not.
+If a co-worker asks you out on a date, and you say no, the co-worker should not ask again.
+If the co-worker continues to make advances toward you, it may constitute unlawful harassment, even though a single, polite request probably will not.

-A. Yes.
-Sexual harassment claims are based on unwelcome conduct.
-If you have made it clear to your co-worker that you have no further romantic interest in him or her, any ongoing, unwelcome future sexual attention could be the basis for a sexual harassment claim.
+Yes.
+Harassment claims are based on unwelcome conduct.
+If you have made it clear to your co-worker that you have no further romantic interest in him or her, any ongoing, unwelcome future sexual attention could be the basis for an actionable harassment claim.
 You must proactively make it very clear to your co-worker that the attention is unwelcome.
 If you do, your prior relationship will not excuse his or her harassment.

-A. Not necessarily.
-This is more akin to nepotism than sexual harassment.
+Not necessarily.
+This is more akin to nepotism than unlawful harassment.
 Unfortunately, nepotism is not illegal.
-However, if the business condones an environment where sexual favors are required of employees who wish to receive promotions or other favorable treatment from supervisors, this could be viewed as sexual harassment.
+However, if the business condones an environment where sexual favors are required of employees who wish to receive promotions or other favorable treatment from supervisors, this could be viewed as harassment, and you may have a claim.
 But when a supervisor promotes his or her romantic partner in an isolated incident, that is usually not actionable under sexual harassment law.

-A. It depends.
-If the employee’s computer screen is visible to anyone who passes, or if the employee draw others’ attention to what he has downloaded, his or her actions may constitute sexual harassment.
+It depends.
+If the employee’s computer screen is visible to anyone who passes, or if the employee draw others’ attention to what he has downloaded, his or her actions may constitute unlawful harassment.
 Furthermore, if he or she continues to download pornography after he or she has been told that others find it offensive, his or her conduct could be sexual harassment.
-To qualify as sexual harassment, the offensive conduct does not need to be directed at you.
+It is important to remember that in order to qualify as unlawful harassment, the offensive conduct does not need to be directed at you.

-A. It could be sexual harassment.
-You should immediately report the problem to your employer, and give your employer a chance to fix it (for example, making sure you don’t have to deal with this customer or discussing the issue with the customer).
-Your employer has a duty to take appropriate steps to abate known sexual harassment.
-Not only may it be considered harassment if your employer knew about it and did nothing to correct the problem, but your employer may be guilty of failing to prevent sexual harassment as well.
+It could be harassment.
+You should immediately report the problem to your employer and give your employer a chance to fix it (for example, making sure you don’t have to deal with this customer again, or discussing the issue with the customer directly).
+Your employer has a duty to take appropriate steps to stop known unlawful harassment – but your employer may not know that the customer’s conduct is unwelcome unless you tell them.
+Not only may it be considered harassment if your employer knew about it and did nothing to correct the problem, but your employer may be guilty of failing to prevent the harassment as well.

-A. Yes.
+Yes.
 The harasser’s actions may be a crime, depending on the circumstances.
-If the sexual harassment consisted of a physical attack, criminal sexual conduct, stalking, threats or another crime, the harasser may face criminal penalties.
+If the workplace harassment consisted of a physical attack, criminal sexual conduct, stalking, threats or another crime, the harasser may face criminal penalties.